Skip to main content

 Blood in the Sea: HMS Dunedin and the Enigma Code”, published in 2003, is the only book on HMS Dunedin.
 Click here to preview and buy

 The Dunedin Society is our collective organisation designed to keep alive the memories of HMS Dunedin and her men.
 It is entirely voluntary and free to join and its membership is worldwide.
 The society organises commemorative events, including the annual 24th November ceremonies.
+If you wish to find out more or have any information about HMS Dunedin that we could publicise on our website please Contact Us.

 Did your relative or ancestor serve in HMS Dunedin?